JL710/iced-guide/src/custom_component/custom_component.md

 # Component

+> **Important Notice:** The Component trait is currently deprecated, and I strongly advise against its use.
+It is in the process of being undeprecated (or rather **blessed**), see the [bless-component](https://github.com/iced-rs/iced/tree/bless-component) branch.
+>
-> **Important Notice:** The Component Trait is deprecated, and I strongly advise against its use.
-If you are interested in creating reusable components, take a look at the [App Structure](./../app_structure) section.
+> If you are interested in creating reusable components in the meantime, take a look at the [App Structure](./../app_structure) section.

 Sometimes you want to create your own reusable custom components that you can reuse through your applications.
-That is where the [`Component`](https://docs.rs/iced/0.13.1/iced/widget/trait.Component.html) trait comes in place.
-You can turn anything that implements this trait easily into an Element with the [`component`](https://docs.rs/iced/0.13.1/iced/widget/fn.component.html) function.
+That is where the [`Component`](https://docs.rs/iced/0.14/iced/widget/trait.Component.html) trait comes in place.
+You can turn anything that implements this trait easily into an Element with the [`component`](https://docs.rs/iced/0.14/iced/widget/fn.component.html) function.

 Components should only be used as reusable widgets and not for organizing code or splitting your applications into different parts!